Sam-Bieberich/discord-messagecount/README.md

 ## Usage

-Clone this repository and run the jupyter notebooks.
+Clone this repository and run the jupyter notebook.
+The first cell tabulates all of the data, and the second puts the top 10 channels into a pie chart.